Categories

 2. Provide evidence: Include supporting data, such as ingredient safety, dosage, and proposed health claims.

-3. Approval process: Once approved, you’ll receive your NPN, allowing you to legally sell your product in Canada.
+3. Approval process: Once approved, you’ll receive your NPN, allowing you to legally sell your product in Canada as long as your label accurately reflects the product licence.
+The label must be in both French and English for sale in Canada.

 Setting Up Your Amazon Canada Seller Account